liscovich/functional-specs/popper_functional_specs.md

 The first part of the sign up process is described above, and takes place on the **Landing Page**.
 The confirmation link in the email brings the user to the **Sign Up** page.
 The user sees the text "Almost There!" and only a few more fields to complete: "First Name", "Last Name", "Password", and "Confirm Password".
 The user then fills the checkbox "I agree with Terms of Service", and clicks the Sign Up button when done.
 Clicking on the Terms of Service link brings the user to a static page identical in layout to **Our Story**, except without an image.
 We will provide this legal text once it becomes available.

-Once the user clicks Sign Up, an account is created and the user is taken to the **Researcher Dashboard**, which will be discussed later.
+Once the user clicks Sign Up, an account is created and the user is taken to the **Dashboard**, which will be discussed later.
 We will ask for more information from the user, such as affiliation and payment information, as the information becomes necessary.
 We would like to bring as many researchers on board as possible without overwhelming them with too many premature demands for credentials.

 **Sign Up** features the same Header and Footer as the **Landing Page** and **Our Story**.